 The Roman natural historian, Pliny, coined the name of this gemstone when he wrote that moonstone’s shimmery appearance shifted with the phases of the moon—a belief that held until well after the sixteenth century.

 Hindu mythology also told that moonstone was made from the moon’s ethereal light.
-In India, moonstone is considered a sacred and magical “dream stone” that can bring beautiful dreams at night.
+Legend portrayed it as a sacred and magical “dream stone” that could bring beautiful dreams at night.

-Florida adopted moonstone as its official state gem in 1970 to commemorate the Apollo 11 moon landing and other spaceflights that launched from Florida – even though moonstone is not naturally found in Florida or on the moon.
+Florida adopted moonstone as its official state gemstone in 1970 to commemorate the Apollo 11 moon landing and other spaceflights that launched from Florida—even though moonstone is not naturally found in Florida or on the moon.

 Valued for centuries, moonstone is still popular and accessible today.
 It’s the preferred June birthstone, over pearl and alexandrite, in parts of the world like Germany and Scandinavia.

-Whether you’re celebrating a June birthday, honoring Florida’s state gem or tapping into this stone’s magical lunar powers, moonstone makes a luminous gift.
+Whether you’re celebrating a June birthday, honoring Florida’s state gemstone or tapping into this stone’s magical lunar powers, moonstone makes a luminous gift.

-Like diamonds and other gems, moonstones are assessed by the 4Cs: color, clarity, cut and carat weight.
-An AGS jeweler can help you find the moonstone you want.
+Like diamonds and other gemstones, moonstones are assessed by the 4Cs: color, clarity, cut, and carat weight.
+An American Gem Society jeweler can help you find the moonstone you want.

 Indian moonstones, in colors ranging from brown to orange and green, are more readily available and affordably priced.
 This means everyone can find a moonstone to fit their style and budget.

-Classical moonstones are cut as cabochons with a high dome to accentuate the adularesence.
-Large blue moonstones (over 15 carats) are rare, but stones with silvery white adularesence are available in sizes up to hundreds of carats.
+Classical moonstones are cut as cabochons with a high dome to accentuate the adularescence.
+Large blue moonstones (over 15 carats) are rare, but stones with silvery white adularescence are available in sizes up to hundreds of carats.